Independent ranking

 Three things that the established healthcare media properties (Healthline, GoodRx, Doctronic) do not.

-2. Weekly re-scoring.
+2. Weekly price checks.
 Prices change.
-So does the score.
-Every Monday at 6 AM Central we re-run the verification and publish what moved.
+Every Monday at 6 AM Central we re-check every program against its published pricing and publish what moved.

 3. Editorial defense.
 We are not a telehealth program, not a pharmacy, not a PBM.
 We do not enroll patients.
 We do not benefit from any specific program winning.
-We are paid by affiliate commissions on outbound clicks, disclosed on every page.
+We are paid by affiliate commissions on some outbound clicks.

 How the GLP Chart ranking works